 The Audio Book

-Due to the popularity of The Lemonade War, you’ll find dozens of videos on Youtube featuring people reading the book.
+Due to the popularity of The Lemonade War, you’ll find dozens of videos on YouTube videos featuring people reading the book.
 I really like this version because the reader does a good job, and the text is displayed as he reads.

 You can’t read The Lemonade War without making lemonade.
 This recipe is super easy.